Updated: Feb 10

 I am screaming internally for help, but something is preventing my mouth from opening.
-I won’t open so I chock on what’s overwhelming me.
-Someone sees me chocking then performs the Heimlich Maneuver.
-I am saved, thank God.
-But what happens when my chocking goes unnoticed and the moment I am about to succumb to such distress is the day I am suppose to break free and learn to seek help but I refuse.
+It won’t open, so I chock on what’s overwhelming me.
+Someone sees me choking then performs the Heimlich Maneuver.
+The maneuver saved me, thank God.
+But what happens when my choking goes unnoticed and the moment, I am about to succumb to such distress is the day I am supposed to break free and learn to seek help, but I refuse.

-You may have needed $200 to avoid your lights from being disconnected but the person intentionally only gave you $75 knowing you had no means of getting the remaining portion.
-This type of control is seen often.
+You may have needed $200 to avoid your lights from being disconnected, but the person intentionally only gave you $75, knowing you had no means of getting the remaining portion.
 I have had it done to me too many times to count.
-I have had what people said was help put me in a worse condition.
-For those who will read and say, “you should be grateful" you are part of the problem.
-That's not what this is about.
-The person doing the controlling of course has some deep issues that need to be addressed.
+And here I’m thinking help helps you out of the problem, not just one step up while you remain there.
+For those who will read and say, “you should be grateful for what you got,” you are part of the problem, and you are missing the point.
+The person doing the controlling, of course, has some severe issues a therapist could help with.
 Inner healing across the board is vital.

-Then there are the remarks that do not make anything any better: “I’m tired of you" "you need a reality check" or “you had the baby not me."
-As I spoke about in the podcast I was living on my own, raising my daughter, making $8 per hour and after I paid all the bills I did not have money left for gas.
-My car was low and getting my child to daycare which was in the opposite direction of work was stressing me out.
+Then there are the remarks that do not make anything any better: “I’m tired of you,” “you need a reality check,” or “you had the baby, not me.”
+I spoke about another instance on the podcast I would like to share again, I was living on my own, raising my daughter, making $8 per hour, and after I paid all the bills, I did not have money left for gas.
+My car was low, and getting my child to daycare, which was in the opposite direction of work, was stressing me out.
 I decided to ask for gas money.
-I was told to wait so they could ask their spouse.
-I guess the spouse agreed and I was given $20.
-I had a 93 Honda Accord then so the $20 filled me up.
+After asking, there was a delay because they needed time to talk it over with their spouse.
+I guess the spouse finally agreed, and the $20 delivered to me.
+I had a 93 Honda Accord then, so the $20 filled me up.
 It wasn’t until years later the same person gave me a journal set back that I gave them as a gift.
-A few pages had been written on so before I tossed it in the trash I read it.
-(Lets note at this point I had become a home owner, without help.)
-I read the pages where it mentioned "she over there and do not even have gas to put in her car, she really needs a reality check.
-I asked my husband, we were going to give her $40 but she only getting $20.
-If I told you who did this you would understand why this only deepened the wound.
-I felt so much pain in that moment, it only set me a thousand steps back.
-Emotionally I was undone.
-This was just one of the many things the person would do while talking about me to others and creating a narrative in their minds that I was the problem.
-I never cared to explain myself because if I didn't know anything I understood how manipulative people can be, and how fast people will believe a lie especially if they have an issue with you.
+It appeared unused, but to my surprise, pages had writing on them, so I read it before tossing it in the trash.